tandriamirado/UsualInApp/README.md

 # UsualInApp
-Lazarus component that makes life easier by offering the usual features for the majority of applications
+Lazarus component that makes life easier by offering some usual features for the majority of applications